Eloise S. Cofer Family Living Lecture Series

 - Take-out: if your favorite restaurant has pivoted to take-out, support them and order take-out.
 Go to their website and order how they want you to.
 If they offer delivery, use their delivery service.
 Don’t go to a third party to order as the commission fees can be really painful.

-- LEE initiative, Restaurant Reboot Relief Program: https://leeinitiative.org/ As restaurants around the country look towards reopening, The LEE Initiative is committed to helping reset the supply chains for farmers and restaurant operators who are committed to sustainable food.
-The LEE Initiative’s Restaurant Reboot Relief Program is committing at least $1 million to purchasing food from sustainable farmers in 16 regions and giving that food directly to restaurants in those areas.
+- LEE initiative, Restaurant Reboot Relief Program: As restaurants around the country look towards reopening, The LEE Initiative is committed to helping reset the supply chains for farmers and restaurant operators who are committed to sustainable food.
+The LEE Initiative’s Restaurant Reboot Relief Program is committing at least $1 million to purchase food from sustainable farmers in 16 regions and giving that food directly to restaurants in those areas.
 If you are able and would like to donate, please visit https://leeinitiative.kindful.com.

-Q: What is your favorite thing to make?
+What is your favorite thing to make?

 When COVID first began, I realized that I had forgotten how to cook at home – when you develop a recipe in the restaurant it is very different than what you would do at home.
 Overall, I like food and cooking techniques that bring me comfort – braising inexpensive cuts of meat, making a big pot of beans, making pasta, utilizing leftover rice, getting inspired at the farmers market by what is fresh and in season.
 I tend to crave things that are growing right now.
-Summer it is tomatoes – winter it is apples.
+Summer, it is tomatoes – winter it is apples.

-Q: Ginger and coriander are used a lot in your cooking.
+Ginger and coriander are used a lot in your cooking.
 What is it about those ingredients that gets you excited?

 Ginger, coriander, and cumin are my go-to’s.
 I liked them so much because their flavors transform depending on how you use them.
 For example, in the south most pickling recipes use whole coriander, which lends a citrusy note.
 When you grind whole coriander seeds and bloom it in hot oil, the flavor transforms to a more earthy flavor.
 This transformation of flavor happens with ginger and cumin.
 When we opened Garland we joked that we should be called “The Story of the Migration of Coriander and Cumin”.
 Both are used in East Asia, South Asia, Middle East, Latin America, South American and we all found the beauty of these spices in unique ways.

 The Department of Agricultural and Human Sciences tends to highlight the intersection between food and family.
 What about food connects you to your family?

 Our family moved a lot.
 My mother was a part of the partition between Pakistan and India.
 She lost her parents during the move to India and food was a way for her to remember and connect with her own family.
 When we all moved to America, dinner was very important to us and was a happy time.
 When I now cook something that my mom used to make it transports me back to those happy times immediately.
 Many people feel this way – ask someone what their favorite dish is and most answers start by naming a family member.
 For example, my grandmother’s pie.
 I feel that food and music are unique in that they can transport us to important memories.

-Q: Cooking is a mixture of science and art.
+Cooking is a mixture of science and art.
 Can you talk about your creative process?

 When I started cooking professionally, I realized that sitting down to write a song is similar to sitting down to write a recipe.
 You can get stuck in the middle – you start out with an idea and you start working on it but it doesn’t come out as you imagined.
 It is at this key point that you just have to keep working at it!
 Anything that is a creative endeavor requires a little bit of sweat.
 Recognizing our emotional ups and downs of the creative process is really important so you don’t get bogged down.